Cartel Investigations

 2. Dawn Raids

 DG Competition has extensive powers to conduct unannounced inspections ("dawn raids") when there is an early suspicion of competition law infringements.
-As long as the scope of the inspection is limited to business premises, no judicial search warrant is needed.
+As long as the scope of the inspection is limited to business premises, no local court search warrant is needed.
 Commission inspectors – usually supported by national inspectors – make use of their extensive rights.
-Undertakings are liable for obstructions of these inspections such as destroying or withholding of evidence with potential fines of up to one percent of the undertaking's annual turnover.
+Undertakings are liable for obstructions of these inspections, such as destroying or withholding evidence with potential fines of up to one percent of the undertaking's annual turnover.
 On site, the Commission is empowered to examine books and business records both in digital and hard copy format, take copies, seal particular objects, and interview employees at all levels (Article 20 Regulation 1/2003).

 A very sensitive and important topic throughout the entire investigation and specifically during a dawn raid is the protection of legally privileged documents.
-Generally speaking, only communication with or prepared for, external lawyers, which have taken place after the initiation of the administrative proceedings, can be legally privileged under EU law and can therefore be withheld from inspection.
+Generally speaking, only communication with or prepared for external lawyers, which has taken place after the initiation of the administrative proceedings, can be legally privileged under EU law and can therefore be withheld from inspection.
 Prior communications can only be regarded as privileged where they relate to the subject matter of the procedure.
 Other documents and data need to be provided upon request as long as they fall within the scope of the investigation.

 The duration of such inspections depends – amongst other factors – on the scope of the investigation, the company's size, and the amount of data requested by the Commission.
-Inspections at the companies' premises can last several days and may be continued at DG Competition's offices in Brussels if the data volume to be reviewed by the officials is very large.
+Inspections at the companies' premises can last several days and be continued at DG Competition's offices in Brussels if the data volume to be reviewed by the officials is very large.

 Additional Investigative Powers

 • Requests for information: In order to carry out its duties under Regulation 1/2003, the Commission may issue a Request for Information (Article 18 Regulation 1/2003).
-The submission of incorrect or misleading information can be fined with up to one percent of the undertaking's total annual turnover (Article 23(1)(a) Regulation 1/2003).
+The submission of incorrect or misleading information can be fined up to one percent of the undertaking's total annual turnover (Article 23(1)(a) Regulation 1/2003).

 • Power to take statements: Further, the Commission has the power to take statements and may interview any natural or legal person for the purpose of collecting information relating to the subject-matter of the investigation (Article 19 Regulation 1/2003).